Edward Wilson (novelist): Personal life

 Wilson was born in Baltimore, Maryland.
-His Anglo-Indian-descended father, a merchant sailor, died when Edward was just six months old, leaving Edward's mother to raise him and his two brothers.
+His Anglo-Indian-descended father, a merchant sailor, died when Edward was six months old, leaving Edward's mother to raise him and his two brothers.
 He did his secondary education at the Baltimore Polytechnic Institute before going on to the University of Virginia on a Reserve Officers' Training Corps scholarship.
 He was shipped off to the Vietnam War in the aftermath of the 1968 Tet Offensive as an officer in the 5th Special Forces and the experience sharpened his opposition to the foreign policy of the United States.
 For his actions in the war he was decorated with the Bronze Star Medal and the Army Commendation Medal for Valor.

 After the war, Wilson travelled in Canada and later spent time in Bremen, West Germany as a labourer in a shipyard and a nursing assistant in a hospital.
 In 1976 he settled in Suffolk, England, where he worked as a teacher for three decades.
 He naturalised as a British citizen in 1983 and renounced his US citizenship.

 Politically, Wilson is a member of the Labour Party and a supporter of trade unions.

 Works

 Portrait of The Spy as a Young Man

 The latest novel in the Catesby series by Edward Wilson, published in 2020.

-1941: a teenage William Catesby leaves Cambridge to join the army and support the war effort.
+In 1941, a teenage William Catesby left Cambridge to join the army and support the war effort.
 Parachuted into Occupied France as an SOE officer, he witnesses tragedies and remarkable feats of bravery during the French Resistance.

-2014: now in his nineties, Catesby recounts his life to his granddaughter for the first time.
-Their interviews weave together the historical, the personal and the emotional, skipping across different decades and continents to reveal a complex and conflicted man.
+And in 2014, Catesby recounted his life to his granddaughter for the first time when he was in his nineties.

-Catesby's incredible story recounts a life of spying and the trauma of war, but also lost love, yearning, and hope for the future.